Tuywarrior/OOPS/Definitions.md

  **Function overloading: **
  When there are multiple function with same name but different parameters,then the function are said to be overloaded.

+ The advantage of Function overloading is that it increases the readability of the program because you don't need to use different names for the same action.

+ Causes of **function overloading**:

+ Type conversion,Function with default arguments,Function with pass reference.

 **Operator overloading: **
 C++ allows the option to overload operators.
 For example,we can make use of the addition operator(+) for string class to concatenate two strings.
 We know that the task of this operator is to add two operands.So a single '+' operator adds them and when placed between string operands.

+**Operator that cannot be overloaded are as follows:**

+1.Scope operator(::)

+2.Sizeof

+3.member selector(.)

+4.member pointer selector(*)

+5.ternary operator(?:)

 Runtime-Polimorphism: